SmithsonianWorkshops/SMSC_2023_Conservation_Genomics/Day8-RNAseq/transcriptome_assembly.md

 Options for busco:
 - i: path to the input file - a finished transcriptome assembly
 - l: the database we want busco to use - there is a specific one for birds
-- o: the name (or path) of the output directory where busco will put all the output files
+- o: the name (or path) of the output directory where busco will put all the output files - busco will create this itself, so you don't have to.
+It also does not want a full path, just a directory name, and will perform oddly if you try to give it a full path.
 - m: the mode, for us it's "transcriptome", but it could also be "genome" or "protein"
 - c: number of CPUs to use